For Students

 The Trending Lab Value

-A nursing student is preparing to administer scheduled Lovenox under the direct supervision of the bedside RN.
+A nursing student is preparing to administer scheduled heparin under the direct supervision of the bedside RN.
 Before administration, the student reviews the patient's current platelet count and confirms it is technically within the acceptable range.
 The medication is administered with the RN present.

 Later in the shift, while completing a more thorough chart review, the student notices that the platelet count has dropped by more than 50% over the past several days.
 Neither the bedside nurse nor the clinical instructor had asked the student to review the trend before administration.
 The student immediately recognizes that they focused on the current value but missed the significance of the downward trajectory and the potential concern for heparin-induced thrombocytopenia (HIT).